eProsima/DDS-Router/docs/rst/user_manual/participants/wan_discovery_server.rst

 Configuration
 =============

-WAN Discovery Server Participant allow configure the standard attributes of a Discovery Server.
+The WAN Discovery Server Participant allows users to configure the standard attributes of a Discovery Server.

-* To configure the Discovery Server :term:`GuidPrefix`, check the following section :ref:`Configuration section <user_manual_configuration_domain_id>`.
+* To configure the Discovery Server :term:`GuidPrefix`, check the :ref:`Domain Id <user_manual_configuration_domain_id>` configuration section.
-* To configure the Discovery Server listening addresses, check the following section :ref:`Configuration section <user_manual_configuration_listening_addresses>`.
+* To configure the Discovery Server listening addresses, check the :ref:`Listening Addresses <user_manual_configuration_listening_addresses>` configuration section.
-* To configure the Discovery Server connection addresses to connect with other Discovery Servers, check the following section
+* To configure the Discovery Server connection addresses to connect to other Discovery Servers, check the
-  :ref:`Configuration section <user_manual_configuration_discovery_server_connection_addresses>`.
+  :ref:`Discovery Server Connection Addresses <user_manual_configuration_discovery_server_connection_addresses>` configuration section.

 .. note::